BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Visiting Yellowstone and don’t know what entrance to use?

-If you’re wondering about the East Entrance, you’re in luck, because I’ll cover the pros, cons, and many more things you need to know about the East Entrance to Yellowstone.
+If you’re wondering about the East Entrance, you’re in luck, because I’ll cover the pros, cons, where to stay, driving routes, and many more things you need to know about the East Entrance to Yellowstone.

 The East Entrance to Yellowstone is one of the least-used entrances because of its remoteness, lack of hotels by the entrance gate, and distance from the Grand Loop Road (where most of the attractions are).
 However, it is one of the prettiest drives to enter the park.
 Also, the closest city to the entrance is Cody, Wyoming, which is deserving of a day or two’s worth of activities itself.